 As far as durability goes, the material is a pearl weave Gi material, so forget about this belt ever falling apart.
 It’s also never going to come undone during rolling or competition.
 One thing that you should be aware of, is that it does shrink a bit with washing.
 So, if you’re about to get one, opt for a slightly longer version than what you regularly choose.

 Another BJJ classic, along with the lines of Venum and Tatami.
 Fuji is one of the most trusted Gi and belt companies in existence.
 Fuji’s belt might be considered as the gold standard for best BJJ belts.
 They are cheap, good quality, soft yet tight when tied.
 They also come in all possible Jiu-Jitsu related colors, albeit at a lighter version compared to most others.

-As if all other belts are not Unisex, the Hayabusa is a belt obviously appropriate for both sexes.
-The true value of this belt, though, is in its construction.
-The Hayabusa is a particularly sturdy belt example, with a reinforced stitching along the full length of the belt.
-Moreover, its made out of gold-weave material, which means it’ll last you a lifetime at least.
+The Hayabusa is a particularly sturdy belt example, with reinforced stitching along the full length of the belt.
+Moreover, it’s made out of gold-weave material, which means it’ll last you a lifetime at least.
 For such a reinforced and tough belt, it comes at a surprisingly lightweight.

 To wrap things off, we’ll go over the belts that one of the cool old Gi companies has to offer.
 Vulkan Gis are some of the best you can own, especially if you like to compete on a regular basis.
 This belt comes out of the packaging smooth and flexible, without any rigidity whatsoever.